dankuck/dankuck.github.io/_posts/2014-07-11-roll-for-it-game.md

 Just keep repeating "Games are more fun when you follow the rules."
 That's the lesson the kid needs to hear and learn.
 And for yourself, it reminds you that games are supposed to be fun.
 As long as you can find a chance to have some fun, you're doing fine.

-When I told Alba "Games are more fun when you follow the rules", she remembered that they also talk about rules in preschool.
+When I told A. "Games are more fun when you follow the rules", she remembered that they also talk about rules in preschool.
 So this reinforced a life skill she's learning elsewhere and let us talk about rules in the context of "fun".

 Still, she steals the cards I win.
 Which is the other side of the coin.
 Rules can change.
 As long as everyone agrees.
 (Implicitly or explicitly.)